-The Statement of Net Position reflects a healthy financial condition as of June 30, 2013.
+The Statement of Net Position reflects a healthy financial condition as of June 30, 2014.

-The City's assets exceeded its liabilities by \$270 million at the close of fiscal year 2013.
+The City's assets exceeded its liabilities by \$274 million at the close of fiscal year 2014.
 This balance sheet is presented as a high-level summary overview of the City's financial position.
-For greater detail, see the City's complete audit document, available online at http://westlinnoregon.gov.
+For greater detail, see the City's CAFR, available online at http://westlinnoregon.gov.